-Obtaining a representative and undisturbed sample of cohesive sedimentary soil, such as sand, is very difficult and often times impossible.
-Because of this, determining the properties of sandy or fine grained soils is best done in-situ, making Cone Penetration Testing (CPT) one of the best testing methods for measuring mechanical properties of sediment.
+Obtaining a representative and undisturbed sample of cohesive sedimentary soil, such as sand, is very difficult and oftentimes impossible.
+Because of this, determining the properties of sandy or fine-grained soils is best done in-situ, making Cone Penetration Testing (CPT) one of the best testing methods for measuring mechanical properties of the sediment.

 Sediment Cone Testing

 The substantial effects of soil compressibility on CPT measurements are considered to be an advantage if they are identified correctly.
-Compressibility is one of the key factors to successfully determining soil properties and classifying soil types.
-Using CPT, relative density and friction measurements soils can be broken up into high, medium and low compressibility.
+Compressibility is one of the key factors in successfully determining soil properties and classifying soil types.
+Using CPT, relative density, and friction measurements soils can be broken up into high, medium, and low compressibility.
 By classifying sediment compressibility during cone testing you can better measure the particular sediment properties.

 Sand, for example, originates from quartz or silica; it contains hard materials, does not have cleavage planes, and is resistant to weathering.
 Certain sands, for example, siliceous sand, contain trace portions of other minerals, like chlorite.
 Compared to other types of soil, the compressibility of sand is most complicated because it is dependent on several different factors, including grain size and shape, particle crush-ability, angularity, grain mineralogy, void ratio, state of effective stressers, as well as petrology.